ihechikara/ihechikara-blog/src/pages/posts/how-to-use-route-parameter-in-expressjs.md

 This is a beginner friendly tutorial, so some concepts and steps will be explained in-depth.

+You can watch the video version of this article [here](https://youtu.be/8PyrqrHqj1g?si=2bqSWzcpBcYvh0qB).

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [How To Set Up Express](#how-to-set-up-express)